necccc/nec.is/source/_posts/graphql-nextjs-perf-tuning-lists.md

 export default graphql(getStarships)(List)
 ```

 Simple, isn't it?
-Lets see what happens above in details:
+Let's see what happens above in details:

 - parse our GraphQL query using `gql`
-this handy [tag for template literals](http://exploringjs.com/es6/ch_template-literals.html#_tagged-template-literals) creates graphql query structures from string for the graphql client
+this handy [tag for template literals](http://exploringjs.com/es6/ch_template-literals.html#_tagged-template-literals) creates graphql query structures from a string for the graphql client
 - define our query
 fetch the `starshipList` from the schema, but only two fields from every starship, `name & id`
 - make a listing component